tomblanchard312/AzureBlobStorageAPI/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released under the Unlicense - see the [UNLICENSE](UNLICENSE) file for details.

+The Unlicense is a public domain dedication, which means you can use the code in this repository without any restrictions or requirements.